franz-net/hold-my-spot/README.md

 * Field validation
 * Allow anonymous users to finish registering
 * Stop registrations when capacity has been reached
+* Some of the pages act should be modals instead, such as the login page, so have the modal css

 ### Roadmap
 There are many features and cosmetic things to fix: